photoprism/photoprism-docs/docs/user-guide/settings/general.md

 This might be useful when you grant others access to your PhotoPrism but do not want them to upload photos.

 #### :material-download: Download ####
-When disabled, no files can be downloaded.
+When disabled, no files can be downloaded using the PhotoPrism UI.
+Please note that it may still be possible to download files using the integrated browser functionalities.

 #### :material-share-variant: Share ####
 When disabled, album sharing and upload to remote services like ownCloud is not possible.